pamelamartello/pamelamartello.github.io/content/portfolio/work12.md

 ## Talks

-At XinFab we were constantly looking for people interested in sharing their knowledge, experiences and working related to digital fabrication, design and the makers' movement.
-Talks meant to inspire and open a panel of discussion with the community.
+At XinFab we were constantly looking for people interested in sharing their knowledge, experiences and work related to digital fabrication, design and the makers' movement.
+Talks meant to inspire and open a panel of discussion with the community, with the hope of generating a positive impact.
 Here are a couple of talks we organized pairing up with special guests.

 #### Pioneers of Open Source Furniture speakers: *Anne Filson and Gary Rohrbacher (AtFAB)*